 The Endocannabinoid System

 To start from the beginning, we have to look at the Endocannabinoid System (ECS).
 This is a system present in the human body that can affect physiological and emotional reactions.
-It is made up of Cannabinoid Receptors, Endocannabinoids, and enzymes which synthesise these endocannabinoids.
-The most well-known receptors in the ECS are CB1 and CB2 receptors.
+It is made up of cannabinoid receptors, endocannabinoids, and enzymes which synthesise these endocannabinoids.

-The most recognised endocannabinoids are Anandamide and 2-AG.
+The most well-known endocannabinoids are Anandamide and 2-AG.
 Anandamide is known to interact with CB1 receptors, and cause reactions in the brain linked to reducing feelings of anxiety and depression.
 The name for ‘Anandamide’ comes from the Sanskrit word “Ananda”, meaning ‘bliss’ or ‘happiness’.

 Once the endocannabinoids have done their jobs, they need to be broken down to stop them from stimulating the ECS indefinitely.
 This is where enzymes come in.
 The most well-known ECS enzymes are FAAH (which breaks down anandamide) and MAGL (which breaks down 2-AG).

 Cannabinoids are compounds that are also able to interact with the receptors found in the ECS.
-There are a large number of cannabinoids found in the Cannabis plant, the most common being THC and CBD.
+There are a large number of cannabinoids found in the cannabis plant, the most common being THC and CBD.
 These are also sometimes referred to as phytocannabinoids.

 THC is the main cannabinoid agonist of anandamide, and in low doses can have similar anti-anxiety effects.
-However, THC is known to overstimulate the CB1 receptors, interrupting the reactions between the natural cannabinoids and receptors.
+However, in higher doses, THC is believed to overstimulate the CB1 receptors, interrupting the reactions between the natural cannabinoids and receptors.
 This can actually lead to increased feelings of anxiety.

 On the other hand, CBD does not directly interact with the receptors in the ECS.
 It is actually a strong “negative allosteric modulator” of the receptors.
 This means that it modifies the way that the receptors interact with endocannabinoids and phytocannabinoids.